cxm3066/PicturePoem/README.md

 This was not intended to have other users besides myself, so I'm aware of most of the errors and will not be fixing them.

 # Installation
-This program depends on Markovify which you can download with.
+This program depends on imagemagick and Markovify which you can download with.
 ```pip install markovify```
 To use simply run ```insta.sh```